boazbk/tcs/lec_00_1_math_background.md

 [onetoonedef](){.ref} captures a simple concept, but even so it uses quite a bit of notation.
 When reading such a definition, it is often useful to annotate it with a pen as you're going through it (see [onetoonedefannotatedef](){.ref}).
-For example, when you see an identifier such as $f$, $S$ or $x$,  make sure that you realize what sort of object is it: is it a set, a function, an element, a number, a gremlin?
+For example, when you see an identifier such as $f$, $S$ or $x$,  make sure that you realize what sort of object it is: is it a set, a function, an element, a number, a gremlin?
 You might also find it useful to explain the definition in words to a friend (or to yourself).